farmera/sare_grant/spectral_indices.md

 #### Choosing an Index for Sugarcane
 * A healthy plant has a distinct 'spectral signature' based on unique reflectance properties.
-* The spectral signature of a sugarcane field is a 'sum' of a number of individual sugarcane plants.
+* The spectral signature of a sugarcane field is a 'sum' of the total number of individual sugarcane plants.

 The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted to produce a __spectral signature__.
 Differences among spectral signatures can be used to analyze and classify remotely sensed objects.